 "Baptist Church!
 Really!"

-Richards gave a chuckle.
+Timmins gave a chuckle.

 "Alcohol in vast quantities, very dangerous.
-Wonder he didnt say it was a Mormon," he ventured.
+Wonder he didn't say it was a Mormon," he ventured.

-Richards told Davis to call around to the house that evening: he said that he would be alone.
+Timmins told Davis to call around to the house that evening: he said that he would be alone.

 Davis went around to the house at the appointed time.
 He peered through a shabby window at the side entrance: it was gloomy in the subterranean light.
 Then, as his eyes became accustomed to the gloom three gauze figures appeared to float for a moment in the celler-like storage area and then, as if detaching themselves from the dimness, they merged into living beings.
 Bradshaw had his back to the window.
-He appeared to be issuing instructions to Richards and Desmond.
+He appeared to be issuing instructions to Timmins and Desmond.

 "There, Bob, there he is.
 Outside the focking window," Desmond shouted out.